St. Patrick’s Day Green Chocolate Bark

 Saint Patrick’s Day is a cultural and religious holiday held on March 17th, the foremost patron saint of Ireland.
 The day commemorates Saint Patrick and the arrival of Christianity in Ireland and celebrates the heritage culture of the Irish in general.

-This St. Patrick’s Green Chocolate Bark is delicious!
+This Green Chocolate Bark for St. Patrick’s Day is delicious!

 Make it, share it, or gift some to the people you love!
 It will bring a smile to everyone who takes a bite.